mlab-modules/NFET4X01/README.md

 ## Support

 For further information or technical support, please visit our [website](http://www.mlab.cz).
+A detailed description of the module is provided in Czech in a [PDF document](/doc/NFET4X01A.cs.pdf).